NeoSmithX/backend-inscription/README.md

  This the backend for inscription real-application project in any substrate network.
 (For now, supporting astart/polkadot/...)

 # Query the winner in AMA Q&A

+The backend have multi main functions.
+1. create the winner list for AMA Q&A
 After the admin deploy the question with such format

 ```